| How to Use Concordances

 is "separation, object set apart; qodesh."
 That is

 a fairly good definition.
+Next, turning in

 Young’s word lists in the back, we find that they are also